CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 **What is sampling?**

-Sampling implies we are collecting small portions of a larger whole to estimate a "value" (in this case carbon) of that larger whole.
+= Taking a small portion (sample) of a thing to make an informed estimate of it

 </td>
 </tr>